LFonteyn/MacBERTh/content/publication/adapting-vs-pre-training-language-models-for-historical-languages/index.md

   preview_only: true
   caption: "Image Credits: MacBERTh team"
 summary: >-
-  This is a pre-print.
-Please cite the published paper.
   Focusing on the domain of historical text in English, this paper demonstrates that pre-training on domain-specific (i.e. historical) data from scratch yields a generally stronger background model than adapting a present-day language model.